chvonrohr/k8s-cicd/10-docker/slides.md

 Layered filesystem:
 1. base image layers - imutable
 2. our image layer - imutable
-3. individual container layer - "temporary"
+3. individual container layer - bound to the container

 Note:
-All changes are stored in the individual container layer.
+* All changes are stored in the individual container layer.
-Multiple container from the same image have different data.
+* Multiple container from the same image have different data.
-If a container is updated, which means replaced, the date is gone by deleting the old container.
+* If a container is updated, which means replaced, the date is gone by deleting the old container.

 ----